MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WinRMProtocol`** - **Protocol**<br>
 `string`.
 Allowed values: `Http`, `Https`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the protocol to use for the WinRM connection with the machine(s).
-Default is HTTPS.
+Specifies the protocol used for the WinRM connection with the machine(s).
+The default is `HTTPS`.
 <!-- :::editable-content-end::: -->
 <br>